deathcap/wsmc/README.md

     mvn clean install

-The resulting binary can be used from the command-line:

-    java -cp target/wsmc*.jar deathcap.wsmc.Main 0.0.0.0 24444 localhost 25565

-but it also loadable with software implementing the [Bukkit API](https://github.com/Bukkit/Bukkit), simply copy the jar into the `plugins` directory.
+Load the plugin with with software implementing the [Bukkit API](https://github.com/Bukkit/Bukkit), simply copy the jar into the `plugins` directory.
 Tested with:

 * [Glowstone](https://github.com/SpaceManiac/Glowstone) - an open source server for Minecraft and Bukkit
 * [Spigot](https://github.com/SpigotMC/Spigot) - a modification to Minecraft implementing Bukkit